Plans > Lifetime Mortgage

 How much money you can release depends on several factors.
 These include the age of the youngest homeowner (must be 55 or over), the value of your property, how much equity you have in the property, and where you live.

-The older you are, the more you can borrow, with levels typically ranging from 25% to 60% of the property’s value.
-Lenders will also have a minimum loan amount, starting from £10,000.
-The average release amount for new customers choosing a drawdown lifetime mortgage was £124,7351 in 2021, according to the Equity Release Council’s market statistics.
+The older you are, the more you can borrow, up to a maximum of around 50% of the property’s value with some lifetime mortgages.
+UK lenders will also have a minimum loan amount, starting from £10,000.

 To find out how much you could borrow, use our free equity release calculator or talk to one of our friendly consultants by calling 0808 178 3055 or request a call back.